Pizzadoesntlie/Applications/README.md

 # Applications
 Apps for Portfolio and other works in progress.
--- Focus on react apps and repsponsive website layouts
+Focus is on react apps and repsponsive website layouts